Favorability of Loss Landscape with Weight Decay Requires Both Large Overparametrization and Initialization: Overparametrization and favorable loss landscape

-In comparison, \citet{karhadkar2024mildly} showed that a mild overparametrization $(m\gtrsim n/d)$ is sufficient to get only a small fraction of cones with bad local minima for the unregularized problem.
-Although it remains unknown whether such a mild overparametrization also leads to global minima of the unregularized problem in most of the cones (i.e., the first point of \cref{thm:losslandscape}), it still suggests, from a loss landscape point of view, that reaching the global minimum of the unregularized problem is generally much easier than the regularized one.
-While such an observation seems intuitive, \cref{thm:losslandscape} precisely quantifies this difference: while the unregularized landscape is \textit{benign} with $m\gtrsim n/d$ neurons, the regularized landscape only becomes benign with $m\gtrsim \min(n^{d},2^n)$ neurons.
-Note that such a difference is not due to a possible looseness in our bound, since \cref{thm:orthogonal} below justifies that such a level of overparametrization is required to get a benign regularized landscape.
+In comparison, \citet{karhadkar2024mildly} showed that a mild overparametrization $(m\gtrsim n/d)$ is sufficient to get only a small fraction of cones with spurious local minima for the unregularized problem.
+Although it remains unknown whether such a mild overparametrization also leads to global minima of the unregularized problem in most of the cones (i.e., the first point of \cref{thm:losslandscape}), it still suggests, from a loss landscape point of view, that reaching a global minimum of the unregularized problem is generally much easier than the regularized one.
+While such an observation seems intuitive, \cref{thm:losslandscape} precisely quantifies this difference: while the unregularized landscape is \textit{favorable} with $m\gtrsim n/d$ neurons, the regularized landscape only becomes favorable with $m\gtrsim \min(n^{d},2^n)$ neurons.
+Note that such a difference is not due to a possible looseness in our bound, since \cref{thm:orthogonal} below justifies that such a level of overparametrization is required to get a favorable regularized landscape.

+This difference between regularized and unregularized landscapes may seem counterintuitive, since adding a regularization term $\lambda \|\theta\|^2$ is often expected to make the objective ``more convex'' and thus easier to minimize.
+However, in the absence of regularization, the set of global minima (i.e., interpolating solutions) is extremely large.
+Introducing even a small amount of regularization drastically reduces this set: while there are many ways to interpolate the data, only a few \citep[if not unique; see, e.g.,][]{BoursierF23,kamber2026loss} achieve minimal norm.
+Consequently, the set of global minima becomes much more restricted with $\ell_2$-regularization, which in turn increases the level of overparametrization required for the loss landscape to be favorable.

+Importantly, both \cref{thm:losslandscape} and \citet{karhadkar2024mildly} characterize the landscape in terms of the \textit{number of cones}.
+However, in practice, cones can vary significantly in size, as some span larger angular regions of the weight space than others.
+Extending \Cref{thm:losslandscape} to account for cone measures would require substantially more involved analysis and is therefore beyond the scope of this work.
+Nevertheless, a measure-based perspective is arguably more representative of practical settings, where weights are typically initialized from isotropic distributions such as Gaussians.
+In \cref{app:expe}, we complement our main experiments by considering Gaussian initialization, instead of sampling cones uniformly at random, to better reflect this viewpoint.
+Under this setting, we observe qualitatively similar behavior, although the landscape may appear more favorable under milder overparametrization for certain data structures (see \cref{fig:prop_opt_random_vector,fig:ortho,fig:random_labels,fig:large_n,fig:large_d}).

 \paragraph{Sketch of proof.}\looseness=-1 Thanks to the results of \citet{wang2021hidden}, using a convex problem equivalent to the problem in \cref{eq:regularized}, there exists a globally minimizing neural network with only $n+1$ non-zero neurons.
 From there, any cone containing (at least) $n+1$ neurons with the same activation pattern as the $n+1$ neurons of this optimal network can be shown to satisfy the two properties of \cref{thm:losslandscape} (see \cref{lemma:permut}).
 We then show that when choosing an activation cone uniformly at random, there is a high probability to get such $n+1$ neurons.
 Actually, this is equivalent to the coupon collector problem \citep[see, e.g.,][]{feller1991introduction}: drawing $m$ independent coupons uniformly at random among a set of $\bigO{\min(n^{d},2^n)}$ coupons -- which are all the possible neuron activation patterns -- and lower bounding the probability that $n+1$ \textit{winning} coupons are collected within these $m$ random coupons allows to conclude.